-Hansen earned her A.B. with greatest distinction at Mount Holyoke College, and attained her M.A. at the University of Minnesota and her Ph.D. at the University of Washington.
+Hansen earned her bachelor’s with greatest distinction at Mount Holyoke College, and attained her master’s at the University of Minnesota and her doctorate at the University of Washington.
 Early in her career, she worked as associate editor of the Middle English Dictionary at the University of Michigan and taught at Hamilton College.

 She is the recipient of research grants from sources including the National Endowment for the Humanities and the American Council of Learned Societies.
 Hansen is also a member and past president of the Society for Medieval Feminist Scholarship and a member of the Modern Language Association.
 While at Haverford she was the recipient of the Lindback Distinguished Teaching Award, and in 2009 she was awarded the Elizabeth Topham Kennan Outstanding Educator Award from Mount Holyoke College.